 This blog post will discuss how much reddit ads cost and the different options you have for targeting your advertising.
 We’re going to go over how much it would cost to advertise on reddit and where your advertising dollars will be spent.

-So what is the Reddit advertising cost?
-The Reddit advertising cost is based on the cost per thousand impressions.
-Reddit Advertising can cost anywhere between $0.20 to $100 per thousand impressions.
+So what is the Reddit ads cost?
+The Reddit ads cost can be anywhere between $0.20 to $100 per thousand ad impressions.
 The minimum amount to start a Reddit advertising campaign is $5 per day.